Panuchos: A Taste of History and Culture of Yucatan

 panuchos

-If you still wonder what Panuchos are, this delicious dish is made with fried corn tortillas.
+If you are still wondering what Panuchos are, this delicious dish is made with fried corn tortillas.

-Once the tortilla is fried, you put a bed of lettuce, turkey, or whatever you want to accompany it, slices of tomato, cooked carrot, avocado, and pickled onion.
+Once the tortilla is fried, you put a bed of lettuce, turkey, or whatever you want to accompany it, slices of tomato, shredded carrot, avocado, and pickled onion.

 You can accompany it with a bit of lemon and a spicy sauce made from fresh habanero to add flavor.